zjw49246/production-stack/tutorials/04-launch-multiple-model.md

-# Tutorial: Launching Multiple Models in LLMStack
+# Tutorial: Launching Multiple Models in vLLM Production Stack

 ## Introduction
-This tutorial demonstrates how to deploy multiple vLLM instances that serve different models on a Kubernetes cluster using LLMStack.
+This tutorial demonstrates how to deploy multiple vLLM instances that serve different models on a Kubernetes cluster using vLLM Production Stack.
 By utilizing the `modelSpec` field in the Helm chart's `values.yaml`, you can configure multiple models to run on different GPUs.
 You will also learn how to verify the deployment and query the models.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)